-- O.01 Towers have slender proportions. - O.02 Towers are well-proportioned, reflect their orientation and address the public domain. - 0.03 Minimise the potential adverse effects that buildings may have on the public domain. - O.04 Achieve living and working environments with good internal amenity. - O.05 Minimise the need for artificial heating, cooling, and lighting.
+- O.01 Towers have slender proportions. - O.02 Towers are well-proportioned, reflect their orientation and address the public domain. - O.03 Minimise the potential adverse effects that buildings may have on the public domain. - O.04 Achieve living and working environments with good internal amenity. - O.05 Minimise the need for artificial heating, cooling, and lighting.

-- C.01 The maximum floorplate for a residential tower over 8 storeys should be 1,000m2 (the floorplate shall be measured to the outside face of the building inclusive of balconies, vertical and horizontal circulation, internal voids, and external walls). - C.02 The maximum length of the part of a building above 8 storeys should be 50m.
-In Melrose Park South the tower component height should be approximately double the height of the podium component (e.g. an 18-storey building where 12-storey minimum tower sits on 6-storey maximum podium). - C.03 No tower forms should be 'L' shaped in plan. - C.04 Upper levels of towers should not extend over the lower levels and create under-croft spaces. - C.05 The higher building forms are to be integrated with the lower levels and should define positive spaces for streets, open spaces, and courtyards. - C.06 Towers should meet sustainability measures. - C.07 Tower design should respond to context, climate, and views.
+- C.01 The maximum floorplate for a residential tower over 8 storeys should be 1,000m (the floorplate shall be measured to the outside face of the building inclusive of balconies, vertical and horizontal circulation, internal voids, and external walls). - C.02 The maximum length of the part of a building above 8 storeys should be 50m.
+In Melrose Park South the tower component height should be approximately double the height of the podium component (e.g. an 18-storey building where 12-storey minimum tower sits on 6-storey maximum podium). - C.03 Tower forms should not extend around corners so that they are 'L' shaped in plan. - C.04 Upper levels of towers should not extend over the lower levels and create under-croft spaces. - C.05 The higher building forms are to be integrated with the lower levels and should define positive spaces for streets, open spaces, and courtyards. - C.06 Towers should meet sustainability measures. - C.07 Tower design should respond to context, climate, and views.